endolith/elsim/examples/README.md

 |    5 | 0.1599 | 0.1996 | 0.2146 | 0.2230 | 0.2288 | 0.2331 | 0.2347 | 0.2367 | 0.2387 | 0.2395 | 0.2406 | 0.2416 | 0.2421 | 0.2437 | 0.2480 |
 |    6 | 0.2023 | 0.2518 | 0.2707 | 0.2814 | 0.2884 | 0.2925 | 0.2948 | 0.2974 | 0.2993 | 0.3012 | 0.3030 | 0.3038 | 0.3036 | 0.3052 | 0.3110 |

 (This also covers the same values as Figure 6. of Klahr, D. (1966).
-A Computer Simulation of the Paradox of Voting. *American Political Science Review*, *60*(2), 384–390.)
+[A Computer Simulation of the Paradox of Voting](https://ideas.repec.org/a/cup/apsrev/v60y1966i02p384-390_12.html). *American Political Science Review*, *60*(2), 388.)

 Source: [niemi_1968_table_2.py](niemi_1968_table_2.py)

-## Weber 1977
+## Weber 1977/1978

+Weber, R. J. (1978).
+[Comparison of Public Choice Systems](https://cowles.yale.edu/publications/cfdp/cfdp-498). *Cowles Foundation Discussion Papers*.

-Reproduction of utility and effectiveness tables and formulas from Weber (1977) *[Comparison of Public Choice Systems](https://cowles.yale.edu/publications/cfdp/cfdp-498)*
+Reproduction of utility and effectiveness tables and formulas:

 ### Table 4: The expected social utility of the elected candidate